jamesncox/memes-vs-gifs-react/notes.md

 [] Filter everyone's gifs and memes by caption rating

+[] Create a "share" button in user profile on each meme/gif, which will prepend each id with "shared" to filter in the shared page.

 # Loading Gif Options
     my "is loading" animation, not a spinning wheel